Switching between different versions of epilepsy medicine

 How can I report problems with my epilepsy medicines?

-If you think you are getting side-effects from your epilepsy medicine, or they have caused your epilepsy to change, talk to your GP.
+If you think your epilepsy medicine is causing problems, talk to your GP.
 They can report these issues to the MHRA.
-You can also report side-effects yourself by completing a Yellow Card.
-These are available from your GP, pharmacist or the Yellow Card scheme:
+You can also report side effects yourself online using the MHRA’s Yellow Card site.

 Was this article helpful?